learn-co-students/linear-regression-pair-west-ds-082420/README.md

 '''
 ```

-    "\nNot too bad.
-We are only explaining about 57% of the variance in life expectancy, but we only have one feature so far and it's statistically significant at an alpha of 0.05.\n\nWe could stop right now and say that according to our model:\n\n - A country with zero years of schooling on average is expected to have a life expectancy of 44.1 years\n - For each additional average year of schooling, we expect life expectancy to increase by 2.1 years\n \n"

 # Check the assumptions of Linear Regression

 #### 1. Linearity

 Linear regression assumes that the input variable linearly predicts the output variable.
 We already qualitatively checked that with a scatter plot.
-But I also think it's a good idea to use a statistical test.
+But it's also a good idea to use a statistical test.
 This one is the [Rainbow test](https://www.tandfonline.com/doi/abs/10.1080/03610928208828423) which is available from the [diagnostic submodule of StatsModels](https://www.statsmodels.org/stable/generated/statsmodels.stats.diagnostic.linear_rainbow.html#statsmodels.stats.diagnostic.linear_rainbow)

 ```python